appressoas/django_cradmin/docs/apps.cradmin_register_account.rst

 ****************************************************
 Where to redirect after the account has been created
 ****************************************************
-You can change the ``DJANGO_CRADMIN_REGISTER_ACCOUNT_REDIRECT_URL`` setting as documented above if you want to change the default URL to redirect to after the account has been created.
+You can change the ``DJANGO_CRADMIN_REGISTER_ACCOUNT_REDIRECT_URL`` or ``LOGIN_URL`` settings as :ref:`documented above <register_account_settings>` if you want to change he default URL to redirect to after the account has been created.

 If account creation is part of a workflow where you just want users to register a user before they continue to the next step, you can use the ``next`` querystring parameter.
 Example:

 .. sourcecode:: django